johnsmith968530/blog/2025/08/07/README.md

 ```

 # GPT-5
+* GPT-5 was officially released this morning (2025.598423) and I see it's available on [OpenRouter](https://openrouter.ai/openai/gpt-5-chat) and [NanoGPT](https://nano-gpt.com/conversation/new).
 * I tried asking GPT-5 on OpenRouter about simulating a quantum spin liquid.
   * The prompt:
     * https://github.com/johnsmith968530/blog/tree/here-and-now/2025/08/07/prompt/quantum_spin_liquid.txt